darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 See [`preferences > miscellaneous`](./miscellaneous.md) for some additional settings that allow you to control how keyboard shortcuts are handled when multiple instances of a processing module are present.

-## (utility) modules
+## utility modules

-Shortcuts in the _modules_ section apply to [utility modules](../module-reference/utility-modules/_index.md) only.
+Shortcut actions for the [utility modules](../module-reference/utility-modules/_index.md).
 These are modules that are not used for image processing and may appear on any panel.
 Some utility modules can be used in multiple views.

 As with processing modules, some shortcut actions are provided by default for each module: